-It is no longer news that Linux is not a popular operating system (OS) in Nigeria – at least to me – especially going by the data provided by the statcounter website on computer OS usage in the country as at June.
+It is no longer news that Linux is not a popular operating system (OS) in Nigeria – at least to me – especially going by the data provided by the Statcounter website on computer OS usage in the country as at June.
 There wasn’t even a tab for Linux on the graph!
 Damn.

-I have always known that things were bad regarding Linux adoption and usage in this part of the world, in fact that is the main motivating force for the creation of fossnaija.
+I have always known that things were bad regarding Linux adoption and usage in this part of the world, in fact, that is the main motivating force for the creation of fossnaija.
 But I never knew and expected that it was that deplorable.
 Even though it would be long shot we are willing to take it and we are already in the right direction.
-So today I’ve decided to compile five reasons, especially the ones I’ve gotten from response from discussing Linux/FOSS with people, why a Nigerian would not use or want to use Linux at all – not even as a primary OS.
+So today I’ve decided to compile five reasons, especially the ones I’ve gotten off responses from discussing Linux/FOSS with people, why a Nigerian would not use or want to use Linux at all – not even as a primary OS.
 Even though most of these reasons are preconceived and unfounded.
 It should be noted at this point that when I’m referring to a ‘Nigerian’ – as regards the topic of the post – I mean an individual residing in Nigeria and not necessarily a citizen.

 Microsoft’s Default Monopoly

 This is very important.
 It is on this very reason that the others built – so to speak.
 I have written an extensive post about this already.
 What this basically means is that almost every PC (desktop and laptop) that is sold in Nigeria today come pre-installed with one form or the other with window’s OS.
-The only negligible alternative is Mac OS X, but with a very expensive price tag it is not an option for a large chunk of Nigerians.
-Even the Linux laptop I presently use came with windows 7 per-installed, I had to do a reformat to Ubuntu.
-In fact this is the fact every ‘serious’ Linux user must follow if he/she want to use Linux.
+The only negligible alternative is Mac OS X, but with a very expensive price tag, it is not an option for a large chunk of Nigerians.
+Even the Linux laptop I presently use came with windows 7 pre-installed, I had to do a reformat to Ubuntu.
+In fact, this is the fact every ‘serious’ Linux user must follow if he/she wants to use Linux.
 Think of this for a moment, if the user is already forced to use windows when purchasing a PC why would he or she opt for something different?
 LOVE!
 Yeah, but how many love Linux to make such a life turning change for a people that like prefer status quo in every facet of their lives.
 It would have to be a very STRONG love for that to happen.

 Cheap Pirated Software

 Getting to listen to many friends that would not stop whining about Linux being too techy is not a pleasant experience.
 What they usually mean by this ‘techiness’ is that Linux is not fun for non-techy users, i.e. unless you’re an ICT professional or a programmer of some sort there would be no need to use Linux.
-It usually lead to a mentality that the only time you should think of using Linux should be when you work for large corporations like Google, oracle and the likes – basically you must be working in IT and want to deal with some server-ish stuffs.
-Some say Linux’s user interface is not polished like windows, where you have a “million and one” themes you could just click and you computer becomes looks and feels different.
+It usually leads to a mentality that the only time you should think of using Linux should be when you work for large corporations like Google, Oracle and the likes – basically you must be working in IT and want to deal with some server-ish stuff.
+Some say Linux’s user interface is not polished like windows, where you have a “million and one” themes you could just click and your computer becomes looks and feels different.
 Many Nigerians can not envisage using an operating system where you want to do a little thing like configuration; you’ll need to hop on some command-line terminal.
-Who would blame them when Microsoft has succeeded in hypnotizing them into put on the “dumb” cap in a windows’ click-a-lot world.
+Who would blame them when Microsoft has succeeded in hypnotizing them into putting on the “dumb” cap in a windows’ click-a-lot world.

 Truly, there was a time when some of these reasons were valid.
 Like in the early days of OS development, like the 80s and 90s, Linux use to be only used in hackers [programmers] communities.
 But that is a long time ago and most importantly Linux has gone beyond all that in its effort to become a truly desktop OS. and there is a lot to prove this; there are a lot of themes are available for Linux just as in windows – just that the method they are installed in Linux is different from windows.
 Also I have tried to show people beautiful screen-shots of Linux distributions like Ubuntu, Mint, Chalet, Zorin, SolusProject, Haze, Qube, Korora, Apricity, Elementary and so many more – and some of them don’t even know that it is Linux until I tell them (Their initial guesses always revolve around it being mac OS or windows using a specialized theme or something).